1. Get started

 Forbidden (red minus), unwanted (yellow exclamation mark) and mandatory (blue plus) marks in the teacher master view

-• Pick the eraser Eraser marker to erase already drawn marks
+• Pick Eraser marker

-• Click Copy to
+3. Click Copy to

 block,forbid,time off,time request,break

-Red marker
+Red Marker

 Video tutorial: How to draw forbidden positions

-Yellow marker
+Yellow Marker

-• Choose Open > Open Examples and open Example 3 where all classes have 2 lessons of Physics per week
+1. Choose Open > Open Examples and open Example 3 where all classes have 2 lessons of Physics per week

-• Note that there are 5 drawn unwanted marks displayed as exclamation marks for Physics at the end of every day
+3. Note that there are 5 drawn unwanted marks displayed as exclamation marks for Physics at the end of every day

-Blue marker
+Blue Marker

 Mandatory settings

-Marker settings when mandatory marker is selected
+Marker settings when the blue marker is selected

-• Choose Open > Open Examples and open Example 3 where all classes have 2 lessons of Physics per week
+1. Choose Open > Open Examples and open Example 3 where all classes have 2 lessons of Physics per week

-• Note that there are 15 drawn mandatory marks (plus signs) for Physics (3 first periods x 5 days)
+3. Note that there are 15 drawn mandatory marks (plus signs) for Physics (3 first periods x 5 days)

-• Mouse over Physics subject to note that 'Allowed number of missed mandatory activities per week' is set to 14
+4. Mouse over the Physics subject to find that the Allowed number of missed mandatory activities per week is set to 14

 lock cards, fix cards